 We are regular contributors to SAIL and Cruising World Magazines, and Teresa is a sought after speaker — watch Teresa’s TEDx talk here.
-You can read more about us at our blog sailingsimplicity.com and watch the trailer for our soon to be released film One Simple Question about a sailing adventure in search of an iceberg.
+You can read more about us at our blog sailingsimplicity.com and watch the trailer for our film One Simple Question about a sailing adventure in search of an iceberg.

 Who Are My Shipmates?